Ultimate Drift Hunters Tuning Guide

 Since we can’t provide subtle braking in Drift Hunters, with the brake key being an “all or nothing” approach, some players prefer to lower the brake pressure.

-As you may have guessed, this falls to personal preference, so we highly recommend tweaking both this and the brake balance mentioned above to see which one works best for you.
+As you may have guessed, this is a matter of personal preference based on your driving style.
+We recommend tweaking both this and the brake balance mentioned above to see which one works best for you.

 Further Drift Hunters Tuning Upgrades

-Now that you’ve got your tuning setup refined, it’s time to head to the track and begin pulling off the most impressive combos imaginable.
+Now that you’ve refined your tuning setup, it’s time to head to the track and begin pulling off the most impressive combos imaginable.

-Once you’ve earned enough credits, you’ll be able to purchase all of your dream rides and fill your garage.
+Once you’ve earned enough credits, you can purchase all of your dream rides and fill your garage.

 Don’t forget that once you’ve found your favorite drift car in the game, you can unlock all of the “PRO” drift upgrades for the ultimate weapon!

-With 26 fully customizable, awesome cars and 10 nice tracks for drifting, as well as a vast array of upgrades, Drift Hunters is sure to provide plenty of free-to-enjoy uninterrupted drift entertainment.
+With 26 fully customizable, awesome cars, 10 nice tracks for drifting, and a vast array of upgrades, Drift Hunters will surely provide plenty of free-to-enjoy uninterrupted drift entertainment.

 So, there we have it!
-We hope that we’ve covered everything you could want to know about Drift Hunters tuning in this guide.
+We hope we’ve covered everything you want to know about Drift Hunters tuning in this guide.

 Thank you for reading our Drift Hunters tuning guide.